hyphanet/fred/CONTRIBUTING.md

   or join us in [IRC](https://freenetproject.org/irc.html) - `#freenet` on `chat.freenode.net`.

+# Code review

+Code review helps improve code quality, ensures that multiple people know the codebase, and serves as a defense against introducing malicious code.
+Its goal is producing code that is readable, correct, and sufficiently efficient.

+Breaking API creates an immense amount of work for developers of other projects, so it is *not* something to be done lightly.
+If you feel you must make a change that breaks API and cannot maintain backwards compatibility, please first raise the issue with the community - the [mailing list](https://emu.freenetproject.org/cgi-bin/mailman/listinfo/devl) and [IRC](https://freenetproject.org/irc.html) are good places to contact us.

 # Standards

 Before submitting a pull request, please make sure that modified lines meet the